venuNan/DSA/README.md

-This is the my first public repository related to the datastructures and algorithms
+This is the my first public repository related to the datastructures.